ionicstraw/a-list-of-things-that-feel-good/README.md

 * me ... i feel good

 * talking about someone/group of people that's true -- essentially talking sht about them, but its all **true** and **they deserve it** 😂 that feels amazing, putting someone in their place

+* checking boxes on an application bc of my hard work, blood, sweat and TEARS